 The mixed forest canopy comprises of Sal, Saaj, Lyndia, Tendu, Dhawa, Tendu, Tinsa, Haldu, Char, Harra, Bahera, Salai, Semul, Arjun, Palas, Kosum, Jamun, Aonla, Kurlu, Bija, Mahua, Thwar, Baniyan, Pipal, Neem, Lasoda, Ghont, Maniphal, Bel, Rasoda, Kunhi, Morchalli, Pakur and Ber.
 In the middle slopes pure thickets of Bamboo can be found.
 The ecosystem is interspersed with mixed forests, pure Sal, pure Bamboo, mixed forests with Bamboo, grasslands and water bodies.
 The high humidity levels give rise to many rare plants like the Drosera and aquatic plants upon which the swamp deer feed.Kanha Fauna & Avifauna

 There are 43 species of mammals found at Kanha.
 Tiger is the indicator species and a tertiary carnivore.
+Present population of this apex predator is one hundred adults since cubs are not taken into consensus.
 The forests abound in leopards, wild dog, jackal besides herbivores like gaur, barasingha, sambar, chital, barking deer, wild boar and Nilgai.
-Animals like Hyena and Wolf have become rare.
+Animals like hyena and wolf have become rare.
 Sloth bears are present in good numbers but sighting is difficult.
 Recently a pair of mouse deer was photographed in Kanha.
 There is also news about Hispid Hare inhabiting Kanha National Park.
+Small nocturnal animals like flying squrrel, giant squirrel, pangolin. porcupine and civets can be seen at the Khatia buffer zone during the night safari.
+Nilgai and four horned antelope can also seen in the buffer zone

 There are twenty six species of reptiles found in the park of which four are poisonous.
 There are the Russel's Viper, Common Cobra.
 Krait and Saw Scaled Viper.
 Other snakes found are rat snake, python, chequered keelback, egg eating snake, grass snake, bronze tree snake and wolf snake.
 Among the lizards monitor lizard is the largest and also found are fan throated lizard, flying lizard and forest calotes.